gravitational/gravity/docs/5.x/pack.md

 		For easy development while porting applications to Kubernetes, we recommend [minikube](https://github.com/kubernetes/minikube), a Kubernetes distribution
 		optimized to run on a developer's machine.
-Once your application runs on Kubernetes, it's trivial to package it for distribution using Telekube tools.
+Once your application runs on Kubernetes, it's trivial to package it for distribution using Gravity tools.

 ## Getting Started

-Any Linux or macOS laptop can be used to package and publish Kubernetes applications using Telekube.
-To get started, you need to download and install the Telekube SDK tools:
+Any Linux or macOS laptop can be used to package and publish Kubernetes applications using Gravity.
+To get started, you need to download and install the Gravity SDK tools:

 ```bash
 $ curl https://get.gravitational.io/telekube/install | bash
 ```

-You will be using `tele`, the Telekube CLI client.
+You will be using `tele`, the Gravity CLI client.
 By using `tele` on your laptop you can:

 * Package Kubernetes applications into self-installing tarballs, ("Application Bundles" or "Applications")
 * Publish Application Bundles into the Ops center.
-* Deploy Application Bundles to server clusters ("Telekube Clusters" or "Clusters")
+* Deploy Application Bundles to server clusters ("Gravity Clusters" or "Clusters")
-* Manage Telekube Clusters in the Ops Center.
+* Manage Gravity Clusters in the Ops Center.

 Here's the full list of `tele` commands:

 | Command  | Description |
 |----------|-------------|
 | login    | Log in to an Ops Center and makes that Ops Center active for other commands like `tsh`.
-| status   | Shows the status of Telekube SDK and the current Ops Center you're connected to.
+| status   | Shows the status of Gravity SDK and the current Ops Center you're connected to.
 | build    | Packages a Kubernetes application into a self-deployable tarball ("Application Bundle").
 | push     | Pushes a Kubernetes application into the Ops Center for publishing.
 | pull     | Downloads an application from the Ops Center.